ecodynlab/GALUP/Modules/Module 4.md

 3. The **Gaussian Maximum Likelihood Classifier (GMLC)** quantitatively evaluates both the variance and covariance of the category spectral response patterns when classifying an unknown pixel.
 It is assumed that the distribution of the cloud of points forming the category training data is Gaussian ([3](http://wgbis.ces.iisc.ernet.in/energy/water/paper/remotesensing/chapter1.htm))
 4. The **Random Forest Classifier** is an ensemble learning method that creates a multitude of decision trees and takes the average of the trees for classifcaiton.
 The RF algorithm can also classify variable importance.
 5. **Support Vector Machine (SVM) Classifiers** are a collection of non-parametric learning algorithms which finds the optimal separating hyperplane between classes by focusing on the training data.
-6. The **Continuous Change Detection and Classification (CCDC)** is a general-purpose algorithm that evaluates changes in pixel values over time.
+6. **Continuous Change Detection and Classification (CCDC)** is a general-purpose algorithm that evaluates changes in pixel values over time.

-Here we will use
-random forest - defs/explanation
-SVM - defs/explanation
-CCDC - ccdc bu; standard w/ NASA

 GEE